 - Meals: breakfast, snacks, lunch, dinner

-After breakfast in the village, prepare for your final descent into the picturesque Sacred Valley.
-While in the town, you will learn about guinea pigs and discover how they have become one of Peru's most renowned dishes.
+After breakfast in the village, get ready for your final descent into the picturesque Sacred Valley.
+While in the village, you’ll learn about guinea pigs and discover how they’ve become one of Peru’s most iconic dishes.

-The next part of your journey involves a 4-hour descent into the village of Huaran in the Sacred Valley (2939 m / 9642 ft).
-During this descent, you'll pass through areas of potato and bean farming and experience a swift change in temperature as you move from the mountain's cold climate to the warm embrace of the lush vegetation in the Sacred Valley.
+The next part of the journey is a 4-hour descent to the village of Huaran in the Sacred Valley (2939 m / 9642 ft).
+During this stretch, you’ll pass through potato and bean farmlands and experience a rapid temperature shift as you transition from the mountain’s cold climate to the warm embrace of the lush vegetation in the Sacred Valley.

-After lunch, it will be time to bid farewell to your dedicated trekking chefs, porters, and muleteers.
-You'll then continue your journey by van to Salineras, where you'll witness over 3000 salt pans used by locals for salt harvesting through the evaporation of salty water.
+After lunch, it will be time to say goodbye to your dedicated trekking chefs, porters, and muleteers.
+Then, continue your journey by van to the Salt Mines, where you’ll witness more than 3,000 salt pools used by locals to harvest salt through the evaporation of salty water.

-Following this intriguing visit, you'll travel by car to Ollantaytambo.
-Here, you can explore the charming town, stroll along its streets, and settle in for the night at a comfortable hotel.
-Cap off your day with a delightful dinner at a local restaurant.
+Following this fascinating visit, you’ll travel by car to Ollantaytambo.
+There, you can explore the charming town, stroll through its streets, and spend the night in a comfortable hotel.
+End your day with a delicious dinner at a local restaurant.

 - Distance: 12 km / 7.4 miles